-As much as we love a flavorful turkey and salads that rival classic Thanksgiving sides, we're partial to the decadent desserts.
+For anyone with a sweet tooth, the best part about Thanksgiving dinner is dessert.
+Even for the more savory-seeking, few can argue with the tradition of finishing off the feast with a plate full of holiday sweets.
 With nostalgic flavors of pumpkin spice, apple cinnamon, and brown sugar, no Thanksgiving gathering is complete without a sweet treat that caters to our holiday-minded palates.

-Surprise guests with a twist on two dessert staples: pumpkin pie and tiramisu.
-While the recipe itself is relatively straightforward, plan ahead as "it needs at least eight hours to soak up all of the pumpkin and coffee flavors," recipe creator and founder of Foodie Crush, Heidi Larsen advises.
+Why We Love It: Surprise guests with a twist on two dessert staples: Pumpkin pie and tiramisu.
+While the recipe itself is rather straightforward, you do need to plan, as "it needs at least eight hours to soak up all of the pumpkin and coffee flavors," advises Heidi of Foodie Crush.
 "For the filling, creamy mascarpone is a must, and while it will soften once it's set out at room temperature, a quick go around in the stand mixer will result in a creamy mix-in for the pumpkin and whipped cream, avoiding all clumps that could possibly be lurking."

 Brown Sugar Bacon Ice Cream Sandwich